Dr Amy Coetsee

 As a child in the UK, Dr Amy Coetsee dreamed of a career in conservation.
 But she never imagined she’d grow up to research octopus saliva.

-Today, Amy is a Threatened Species Project Officer at Zoos Victoria, where she continues her work on the Eastern Barred Bandicoot.
+Today, Amy is a Threatened Species Biologist at Zoos Victoria, where she continues her work on the Eastern Barred Bandicoot.
 Focussing on habitat requirements, threat mitigation and island releases, Amy’s work has contributed to this marsupial being well on its way to recovery.

 In case you hadn’t guessed, Amy is passionate about conservation.
 She has published 13 scientific papers and actively engages communities to care for threatened species and fight their extinction.
 As a strong supporter of STEM, Amy works to inspire students to uphold Zoos Victoria’s commitment that no Victorian terrestrial vertebrate species will go extinct.